Formula to Calculate Interest Rate

-- An interest rate formula helps one to understand loan and investment and take the decision.
-These days financial bodies like banks use Compound interest formula to calculate interest.
-Compounded annual growth rate i.e. CAGR is used mostly for financial applications where single growth for a period needs to be calculated.
+- An interest rate formula helps one understand loans and investments and decide.
+These days financial bodies like banks use the Compound interest formula to calculate interest.
+Compounded annual growth rate, i.e., CAGR, is used mostly for financial applications where single growth for a period needs to be calculated.

-This has been a guide to Interest Rate Formula.
-Here we discuss how to calculate Simple and Compound Interest Rate in Excel using practical examples and downloadable templates.
+This article has been a guide to Interest Rate Formula.
+Here we discuss how to calculate Simple and Compound Interest rates in Excel using practical examples and downloadable templates.
 You can learn more about financial analysis from the following articles –

 - Rate Function in Excel